kris-nader/scTherapy/README.md

 ```

 ### Step 1.5: Use subclone specific DEG as input to the pre-trained LightGBM model.
-First, we begin by filtering the differentially expressed genes based on 2 critera:
+First, we begin by filtering the differentially expressed genes based on 2 critera with :
 1. (p_val_adj <= 0.05 & (avg_log2FC > 1 | avg_log2FC < -1))
 2. (avg_log2FC > -0.1 & avg_log2FC < 0.1)